“Clients often use our sessions to process conversations they want to have with their partner, friend, or children.”

 What was your path to becoming a therapist?

 I've always been interested in understanding things deeper.
 When I was 15 years old, a family friend told me I should be a therapist because I ask "why" so much.
 When I researched the profession, the study of people and socialization piqued my interest.
 I became a licensed clinical social worker because I believe I have a gift for helping people to communicate better.
-Studying at the Ackerman Institute allowed me to hone my skills and taught me a relational model for therapy, which I use often with couples and families.
+Studying at the Ackerman Institute allowed me to hone my skills and taught me a relational model for therapy, which I use often, with every client.

 What should someone know about working with you?

 Our first three sessions will be an intake phase.
 I'll work to understand your background, including past relationships with parents, siblings, friends, and romantic relationships.
 This information helps me understand your presenting problems and helps us create an individualized treatment plan.
 I like to give homework to further the thinking about what we discussed in a session.
-This could be taking notes about feelings of anxiety and recognizing what caused them, what you did to move through the feeling, and how you felt after.
+This could be keeping notes about feelings of anxiety and recognizing what caused them, what you did to move through the feeling, and how you felt after.
 This helps clients take active steps toward achieving their goals.
-Together, we'll review your notes in our next session.
+Together, we'll process your notes to identify any patterns and/or themes.

 How does collaboration with other providers inform your work?